RIOT

 • See this page.

-• No. From the RIOT point of view the Raspberry PI is a supercomputer.
+The Linux-capable Raspberry Pi boards are not supported, though.
+From the RIOT point of view these boards are supercomputers.
 RIOT targets mostly systems that are too constrained to run Linux (less than 1MB of RAM, no MMU).
-However, it is supported to run RIOT native on platforms like the Raspberry PI, and other hardware supported by Linux or BSD.
+However, it is supported to run RIOT native (or the 64 bit native variant) on platforms like the Raspberry Pi, and other hardware supported by Linux.

 A good rule of thumb concerning RIOT support of a particular board is: can Linux support this board?
 If yes, then you should ask yourself why you really want to use RIOT (other than native) on this board.
 If no, then RIOT support is probably desirable.